SharePoint/sp-dev-docs/docs/sp-add-ins/deploy-and-install-a-sharepoint-hosted-sharepoint-add-in.md

 3. Find the **Employee Orientation** add-in in the **Add-ins you can add** section, and select its tile.

 4. Select **Trust It** in the consent dialog.
 The **Site Contents** page automatically opens and the add-in appears with a notation that it is installing.
 After it installs, users can select the tile to run the add-in.
+> [!Important]
+> it might take up to 24 hours for add-ins to be available for consumption once installed.

 ## Remove the add-in